dfelinto/blender-manual/manual/addons/import_export/mesh_atomic.rst

 organized inside Blender.
 This is why we focus a little bit onto this in the following:

-When atomic structures are imported via the PDB or XYZ importer, the atoms are put into a so-called *instancing vertice structures*, somewhat into 'groups' of elements.
+When atomic structures are imported via the PDB or XYZ importer, the atoms are put into a so-called *instancing vertex structures*, somewhat into 'groups' of elements.
-For instance, all sodium atoms of a NaCl structure form one instancing vertice structure, and the same applies for the chlorine atoms (see figure).
+For instance, all sodium atoms of a NaCl structure form one instancing vertex structure, and the same applies for the chlorine atoms (see figure).
 In the case of the sodium atoms, there is a collection *Sodium* that includes the collection *Sodium_atom*.
 Within the latter, the *Sodium_mesh* is composed of the mesh itself (*Mesh_Sodium*)